Happy birthday, Linux!! Linux is now 27 years old.

-If you do not know already, Linux has two birthdays each year.
+If you did not know already, Linux has two birthdays each year.

-- Linux Kernel version 4.1 has 19.5 million lines of code, mostly in C. (Source: Phoronix)
+- Linux Kernel today has millions of lines of code, written mostly in C. (Source: Phoronix)

 - MCC Interim Linux was the first Linux distribution available for public download in February 1992.
-It was based on command line.
+It was based entirely on the command line.

 - Created in 1993, Slackware is the oldest Linux distribution which is still in development.